 - These protections encourage open communications to jointly problem solve solutions to resolve disputes.

 While ADR cannot guarantee a resolution will be achieved among the parties, ADR works well and succeeds when parties work cooperatively and focus on identifying and satisfying their concerns and interests.
 The alternative to ADR is almost always litigation which is generally more adversarial with parties entrenched in their positions.
 Litigation can take much longer and cost a significant amount of money and resources.

 Other Benefits of ADR and the Value of the Neutral DRS Staff

 - Separate the problems from the emotions allowing for constructive dialogue on interests and less focus on legal positions

-- Explore all interests to define issues and problems to be solved clearly
+- Explores all parties’ interests to define issues and problems to be solved clearly

 - Provides a safe space for parties to brainstorm a variety of options for resolution by expanding the pie and generating creative win-win solutions